Steinkraft Calcit Blattdünger Anwendung erklärt

 The following statements are verifiable through independent field studies and laboratory analyses:

-- Long-term soil health: Yes — documented over several seasons by zeolite and basalt as soil improvers.
+• Long-term soil health: Yes — documented through zeolite and basalt as soil improvers over several seasons.
 CO₂/Nitrogen efficiency:

 Grünkraft Calcium improves nitrogen uptake by activating ammonium absorption and natural atmospheric nitrogen supply via leaf microorganisms.
 A reduction in nitrogen fertilizer use is documented in practical trials — specific reduction rates depend on location and crop.